tetratelabs/istio-distro.io/content/getistio-cli/install-and-update-of-getistio/_index.en.md

 type : "docs"
 ---

-Install and Update of GetIstio
 GetIstio can be obtained by issuing the following command:
 ```
 curl -sL https://tetrate.bintray.com/getistio/download.sh | bash
 ```
 This, by default, downloads the latest version of GetIstio and certified Istio.
-To check if the download was successful, run the version command
+To check if the download was successful, run the [version command](/getistio-cli/reference/getistio_version)
 ```
 getistio version
 ```